 The reading room and library are open to the students during study hours.
 Books may also be drawn from the library, subject to certain rules.
 In the reading rooms various papers and magazines are found.
-The library contains many valuable works, and owing to the liberality of one of its patrons, is in the possession of a handsome endowment fund.
-There is still, however, great need of enlarging it, and gifts, in the form of either books or money, will be highly welcome.
-The laboratories are equipped with useful apparatus, to which additions are made from time to time.
+The library contains many valuable works, and owing to the liberality of one of its patrons, is in the possession of a handsome en-